MicrosoftDocs/dynamics365-guidance/guidance/implementation-portal/onboard-project.md

 ## Existing projects

-This page displays the existing projects based on the Tenant ID and LCS ID, if provided.
+This page displays the existing projects based on the tenant ID and Lifecycle Services ID, if provided.
 This page is divided into two sections.

 ### View existing projects